godaddy/asherah/server/README.md

 configurations, can be found in the [samples](./samples) directory.

 ### Docker Compose
-In this section we'll use Docker Compose to launch a multi-container application comprised of a simple Python client and an Asherah Server sidecar.
+Use Docker Compose to launch a multi-container application comprised of a simple Python client and an Asherah Server sidecar.

 #### Prerequisites
 Ensure Docker Compose is installed on your local system.
 For installation instructions, see